-The accreditation program was developed by nationally known experts and leaders in pain and addiction care in the ED.
+The accreditation program was developed by nationally known experts and leaders in pain and addiction care in the emergency department (ED).
 The leaders within PACED were appointed by the ACEP Board of Directors to the PACED Board of Governors.

-Accreditation is an excellent way to convey to your patients, colleagues, and community that your ED cares about the service they provide.
+Accreditation is an excellent way to convey to your patients, colleagues, and community that your ED cares about the service it provides.
 PACED accreditation specifically, is for departments and hospitals that seek to improve pain management for patients in the ED and recognize the need for prompt, safe, and effective pain management and treatment for patients.
-Please see our benefits page further information.
+Please see our benefits page for further information.

-What are the levels of accreditation and what are the requirements?
+What are the levels of accreditation?
+What are the requirements?

-A Gold Level PACED accreditation, led by a collaborative multidisciplinary team within the hospital and community, recognizes emergency departments with a comprehensive program to provide optimal care for patients suffering from pain and/or addiction through advanced management-specific treatment, protocols, training and resources.
+Gold level PACED accreditation, led by a collaborative multidisciplinary team within the hospital and community, recognizes emergency departments with a comprehensive program to provide optimal care for patients suffering from pain and/or addiction through advanced management-specific treatment, protocols, training and resources.

-A Silver Level PACED accreditation, led by a physician champion, recognizes emergency departments providing additional strategies, protocols, resources, and training demonstrating a special commitment to quality care for patients suffering from pain and/or addiction.
+Silver level PACED accreditation, led by a physician champion, recognizes emergency departments providing additional strategies, protocols, resources, and training demonstrating a special commitment to quality care for patients suffering from pain and/or addiction.

-A Bronze Level PACED accreditation, led by a clinical champion, recognizes emergency departments that have established basic protocols and resources for addressing patients with pain and/or addiction issues.
+Bronze level PACED accreditation, led by a clinical champion, recognizes emergency departments that have established basic protocols and resources for addressing patients with pain and/or addiction issues.

 Who can apply?

-PACED will soon be accepting applications from hospital emergency departments with a desire to improve pain management for patients in the ED and recognize the need for prompt, safe, and effective pain management and treatment for patients in pain and/or addicted to pain medication.
+The Pain and Addiction Care in the Emergency Department (PACED) accreditation program is accepting applications from hospital emergency departments (EDs) with a desire to improve pain management for patients in the ED and that recognize the need for prompt, safe, and effective pain management and treatment for patients in pain and/or addicted to pain medication.

 How long does accreditation last?

 Accreditation lasts three years.
-At the conclusion of the 3-year period, departments are encouraged to renew at the same level, or if applicable, consider applying for a higher level.
+At the conclusion of the three-year period, departments are encouraged to renew at the same level, or if applicable, consider applying for a higher level.

 Can we have multiple applications from the same health care system but for different facilities or different departments?

-Each ED must submit its own application, regardless of its affiliation with a health care system, as each department's resources, processes, quality plans and personnel likely will differ by facility.
+Each emergency department (ED) must submit its own application, regardless of its affiliation with a health care system, as each department's resources, processes, quality plans and personnel likely will differ by facility.

 How long does the application process take?

-Once an ED has submitted a completed application, it will be reviewed by two ACEP-appointed expert pain and addiction management emergency physicians.
+A completed and submitted application will be reviewed by two ACEP-appointed expert pain and addiction management emergency physicians.
 Applicants may be asked additional questions to clarify parts of the application.
-The entire process is anticipated to take approximately 8 weeks, depending on application level.
+The entire process is anticipated to take approximately eight weeks, depending on application level.